Mightyfrong/gallifreyan-translation-helper/README.md

 * height: height of the output canvas
 * x: current x coordinate for drawing, representing the left starting coordinate
 * y: current y coordinate for drawing, representing the words baseline
-* letterwidth: width of letters/groups
+* glyph: glyphs dimension object
-* letterheight: height of letters/groups
+* option: object to shortify user selected options

 ### Construction Dictionaries
 Sherman's follows a quite easy pattern consisting of big and small circles, arcs, dots and lines all arranged in a clear fashion following plain rules.
 Like in the original guidance table consonants are grouped to their respective base (b,j,t,th), also vowels with base e (for e,i,u), a and o, punctuation and numbers.